tplisson/k8s-CKA-study-notes/README.md

 ```

 ##### OnFailure
-Restart ONLY IF the container exits w an error code or determined unhealthy with liveness probe
+Restart ONLY IF the container exits w an error code or determined unhealthy with liveness probe.

 ```yaml
 apiVersion: v1